mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-Fig. 14: Adds tasks for copying JavaScript and Images from src to dist.{.caption}
+Fig. 13: Adds tasks for copying JavaScript and Images from src to dist.{.caption}

-We added two targets inside the `viteStaticCopy` function, one to copy JavaScript files from within our components directories into `dist/js`, and the other one to copy images from our components directories into `dist/images`.
-As you can imagine you can add as many targets as needed.
-We don't need to specify a target for copying CSS files since this is already being done as part of the default build command.
+We added two targets inside the `viteStaticCopy` function, one to copy JS files from within our components into `dist/js`, and the other one to copy images into `dist/images`.

-If you run `npm run build`, any images or JS files inside any of your components will be copied into the respective directory in `dist`.
+If you run `npm run build`, any images or JS files inside any of your components will be copied into the respective directory in **dist**.

-## Building a watch task {id=watch}
+## 7. Building a watch task {id=watch}

 So far if we want any of the tasks we've configured to run, we need to run `npm run build`.
-Ideally, we want for those tasks to run automatically as we work on the project without us running a command.
+Ideally, we would want for those tasks to run automatically as we work in the project, without us running a command.
 We can setup a watch task so every time we update and save a file, the task will be triggered and run.

-Again, if you want to do something in Vite, there's an extension for that!
-In this case, that extension is `vite-plugin-watch-and-run`.
+For this task, we will use the `vite-plugin-watch-and-run` extension.
 You know the drill.

 {% raw %}